 This subject involves advanced work in the technical and economic analysis of mining and mineral processing operations carried out on mine leases.
-Cases are selected for examination and analysis.
-Each student will write a critical review of the operations which have been analyzed.
+Cases are selected for examination and analysis, and a critical review must be written of the operations analysed.